Helping Student Nurses Prepare For A Pediatric Nursing Career

 - 1:1 mentoring to support the student nurse during school and after graduation.

-- Early selection of nursing area you prefer to work will be made at the start of your senior year, where you would aim to have targeted preceptor hours and begin the nurse residency program post-graduation.
+- Early selection of nursing area you prefer to work will be made at the start of your senior year, where you would aim to have your preceptorship hours and begin the nurse residency program post-graduation.

 Applications for the Student to Nurse (S2RN) Pediatric Sponsorship Program will be accepted from qualified individuals who meet the following criteria: